PaulWheatcroft/CarpBuzz/README.md

 ### Languages Used

 - [HTML5](https://en.wikipedia.org/wiki/HTML5): Is used to structure the website
-- [CSS3](https://en.wikipedia.org/wiki/CSS): Is used for the sytling of the site
+- [CSS3](https://en.wikipedia.org/wiki/CSS): Is used for the styling of the site
 - [Python](https://www.python.org/): Is used to program the functionality of the application
 - [Jinja template language](https://jinja.palletsprojects.com/en/3.0.x/) Is used to render the data passed to it to the DOM
-- [JQuery](https://jquery.com/): Is used to nitialise several Materialize CSS components
+- [JQuery](https://jquery.com/): Is used to initialise several Materialize CSS components

 ### Frameworks, Libraries, Databases & Programs Used